What is the baseline test to find out if I am infected with SARS-CoV-2?

 Text updated on 2020-04-30

-To find out if one is infected with the SARS-CoV-2 virus, we can look for the presence of genetic material specific to this virus.
-The standard test validated by the WHO is based on the RT-qPCR method to detect the genetic sequence of the SARS-CoV-2.
-The reference PCR test should: 1) be done early (to limit false negatives), 2) be done regardless of the severity of symptoms (this reflects a public health strategy and not an individual one), 3) if the clinical presumption is strong, it is recommended to isolate even if the test is negative.
+To find out if I am infected with coronavirus, we can look for the presence of genetic material specific to this virus.
+The standard test validated by the WHO is based on the RT-qPCR method to detect the genetic sequence of the virus SARS-CoV-2.
+The reference PCR test should: 1) be done early to limit false negatives, 2) be done regardless of the severity of symptoms - this reflects a public health strategy and not an individual one, 3) if the clinical suspicion is strong, it is recommended to isolate even if the test is negative.
 Other tests are now emerging for screening.
 See the question "What approaches could accelerate large-scale screening? ».

-First measurements of the amount of virus in COVID-19 hospitalized patients (April 1, 2020) reveal that infectious viral particles are easily isolated from throat or lung specimens, but not from stool - despite high concentrations of viral RNA.
+First kinetics of the amount of SARS-CoV-2 in hospitalized patients in Munich, Germany (April 1, 2020) reveal that infectious viral particles are easily isolated from throat or lung specimens, but not from stool - despite high concentrations of viral RNA.
 Analysis of blood and urine samples has never revealed any virus.Wölfel, R., Corman, V. M., Guggemos, W., Seilmaier, M., Zange, S., Müller, M. A., ... & Hoelscher, M. (2020).
 Virological assessment of hospitalized patients with COVID-2019.
 Nature, 1-10.